hugen79/NanoVNA-H/README.md

 # About

 This is my attemp to add the STM32F303CCT6 to this popular NanoVNA project.
-The befit is larger SRAM 40KB from 16KB, and larger flash 256KB from 128KB.
+The benefits are larger SRAM 40KB from 16KB, larger flash 256KB from 128KB, faster CPU clock 72MHz from 48MHz, and floating point accelerator.
 For detail information, please refer to the original project page by edy555.

 https://github.com/ttrftech/NanoVNA